SYSPROG-JLS/6502Asm/README.md

 This program requires the Python3 interpreter to be installed.

+Installation instructions:
+- Download asm6502.py AND asm6502Mod.py and save both to a directory of your choosing
+- Save your assembler source file (.asm extension) to the same directory
+- Navigate to that directory
+- Then invoke python3 against asm6502.py as is shown below

-Usage is as follows:   python3 asm6502.py <inputsourcefile>
+Usage is as follows:   python3 asm6502.py inputsourcefile

    Example:  python3 asm6502.py test1.asm